-Yes, we offer an online psoriasis service – if you’ve been diagnosed with chronic plaque psoriasis (the most common type), you can order psoriasis treatment from Zava.
+Yes, we offer an online psoriasis service – if you’ve been diagnosed with chronic plaque psoriasis (the most common type), you can get psoriasis treatment from ZAVA.

 Can I get a diagnosis online? – we don’t offer diagnostic services for psoriasis at the moment.
 If you think you’re having psoriasis symptoms for the first time, make an appointment to see your GP.
-Once they confirm you are having chronic plaque psoriasis symptoms then you can order treatment through our service.
+Once they confirm you’re having chronic plaque psoriasis symptoms then you can request treatment through our service.

-What if I have a different kind of psoriasis? – if you have a different type of psoriasis other than chronic plaque psoriasis, then you will need to get treatment another way.
+What if I have a different kind of psoriasis? – if you have a different type of psoriasis other than chronic plaque psoriasis, then you’ll need to get treatment another way.
 Your GP should be able to give you advice on appropriate treatment options for other types of psoriasis.

 Calcipotriol (Dovonex) treatment works well – for chronic plaque psoriasis, treatments containing calcipotriol can help improve symptoms.
 Calcipotriol is an anti-psoriatic medication and is a type of vitamin D treatment.
 It works to reduce the symptoms of your psoriasis by reducing the amount of extra, scaly skin your body produces.
 Calcipotriol medication is available under the brand name ‘Dovonex’.